From the Cook

 Tips & Tricks (5)

-- Don't Thaw Your Frozen Berries 🫐Keep berries frozen until just before mixing into the filling—this prevents them from breaking down and releasing too much liquid, ensuring a thick, jammy consistency instead of a runny cobbler.
+- Don't Thaw Your Berries 🫐Keep berries frozen until just before mixing into the filling to prevent excess liquid release and maintain their structure, resulting in a thicker, less watery cobbler.

 Recipe Facts